hydrodynamicstability/statquotes/README.md

   - *Radical Uncertainty:  Decision-Making Beyond the Numbers* (New York:  W. W. Norton).

+"Instead, to achieve an illusory psuedo-certainty, we dutifully  perform the ritual of computing a significance level or confidence interval, having forgotten the original purposes and assumptions underlying such techniques.
+This 'technology' for interpreting evidence and generating conclusions has come to replace expert judgment to a large extent.
+Scientists no longer trust their own intuition and judgment enough to risk modest failure in the quest for great success.
+As a result, we are raising a generation of young researchers who are highly adept technically but have, in many cases, forgotten how to think for themselves."

+  - Herbert I. Weisberg (2014)

+  - *Willful Ignorance:  The Mismeasure of Uncertainty* (Hoboken:  Wiley)

 ## Null hypothesis significance testing (NHST)

 - "Null hypotheses of no difference are usually known to be false before the data are collected....when they are, their rejection or acceptance simply reflects the size of the sample and the power of the test, and is not a contribution to science."